From Professional Development to Professional Innovation

 The question that needs to be asked is not “How do I become more visible, good and skillful?” but “How can I create the requested value and how can I make this sustainable for me?”

 how workers innovate their work aka the way they acquire, create and distribute value.”

-Even in this case, fortunately, you can apply the methods and logic of innovation, business models, personal branding, and business design methodologies.
-In his Business Model You book, Tim Clark’s message was precisely this and allowed anyone to exploit such tools, even without strategic marketing knowhow.
-The same idea prompted us to release our Professional Innovation ToolKit free of charge.
+Fortunately you now can apply to work the same methods and logic of innovation: business modeling, work modeling, self marketing, personal branding, and design thinking.
+In his Business Model You book, Tim Clark’s idea was precisely this and allowed anyone to exploit such tools, even without strategic marketing knowhow.
+The same idea prompted us to release our Career Innovation ToolKit free of charge.